 Jurisdiction's Name: Howard County Government Priority Need: Goal VI.
-Comprehensively address the issue of homelessness by providing a continuum of care including pre- vention, outreach, assess: ment and supportive shelter to aid in assisting the homeless to move toward self-sufficiency and permanent housing.
-Project Title Shelter and Support Services For Homeless Individuals & Families Project Description: The project is an on-going effort to assist the needs of the homeless residents of the County.
+Comprehensively address the issue of homelessness by providing a continuum of care including pre to aid in assisting the homele ss to move toward self- sufficiency and permanent · housing.
+Project Title Shelter and Support Services For Homeless Individuals & Families Project Description: The project is an on-going effort to assist the needs of the homeless residents of the · · · County.
 The project will provide support services to residents of homeless facilities to accelerate their move to permanent housing and self-sufficiency.
-Victims of domestic violence and residents of transitional housing programs will receive priority.
-Services may include but are not limited to job and life skills training and mental health counseling.
-Objective Category: ✓ Suitable Living Environment □ Decent Housing □ Economic Opportunity Outcome Category: ✓ Availability/Accessibility □ Affordability □ Sustainability
+Victims of • domestic violence and residents of transitional housing programs will receive ) priority.
+Services may include but are not limited to job and life skills training and · mental health counseling.
+Objective Category: ✓ Suitable Living Environment Decent Housing Economic Opportunity Outcome Category: Availability/Accessibility □ Affordability Sustainability

-Location / Target Area: Community Wide

-Objective Number: SL-1 Project ID: 016

-HUD Matrix Code: CDBG Citation:

-03T 570.201(e)

-Type of Recipient: CDBG National

-Public 570.500(c) Objective: LMC

-570.208.(a)(2)

-Start Date: Completion Date:

-07/01/2009 06/30/2010

-Performance Annual Units:

-Indicator: 750

-People

-Local ID: 07-016 Units Upon Completion: 750
+Location / Target Are a: Community Wide Objective Number:Project ID: 016SL-1 HUD Matrix Code: 03T CDBG Citation: 570.201(e) Type of Recipient: Public 570.500(c) CDBG National Objective: LMC 570.208.(a)(2) Start Date: 07/01/2009 Completion Date: 06/30/2010 Performance Indicator: People Annual Units: 750 Local ID: 07-016 Units Upon Completion: 750